SvenWeinert/Match3Game/README.md

 Swap two blocks with the spacebar
 Press TAB to eliminate adjacent blocks of the same color.
 Swap two blocks with the spacebar
-Press TAB to eliminate adjacent blocks of the same color.
+Press TAB to eliminate adjacent blocks.
+Use ESCAPE, to close the application. of the same color.